 4. Minimize Maintenance Costs

-We find that the best way to keep maintenance costs down is by frequently checking on our owners’ property.
-Our team conducts maintenance inspections twice a year to catch small issues before they turn into BIG problems.
+We find that the best way to keep maintenance costs down is by paying attention to the details and recommending preventative maintenance.
 Our licensed and bonded handymen are trained to provide you with the best service at the lowest overall cost.
 No maintenance surcharges!!

 BOTTOM LINE: We reduce your costs and increase your profits!